cloud-platforms-streaming/streaming-docs/streamers-guide.md

 This is a common error usually related to the stress that video encoding is putting on the system.

 Downscaling the output resolutions to 720p is the biggest thing that can be done to fix this.
 This is a huge sacrifice to video quality though.

 Try to see if there are updated drivers available for your system.
-At the very least, reach out to @chris-short for help here.
+At the very least, reach out to @chris-short for help here because ***720p isn't good***.

 ![Settings -> Video](img/720p-settings-video-resolution.png)